kk-im/milkymood/README.md

 # milkymood

-A website created using React.js
+A website created using React.js as part of the SuperHi foundations to React.js course

 Uses events and effect hooks alongside state.